Working from home as a Contractor? Here’s what you need to know!Posted Wednesday, June 26, 2019

 Working from home can require discipline, but if you’re new to it, there are plenty of technologies available to help you start.
 Some of our favourites include “Todoist” (an app for making to-do lists, setting reminders etc.), “Mindmeister (for project planning mind maps might be essential!), and HoursTracker (easily track your hours worked).

-If you are claiming business expenses in any area of work, it’s imperative that these costs are supported by receipt and that they are a necessary requirement for the role.
+If you are claiming business expenses in any area of work, it’s imperative that these costs are supported by back-up.
 Each Contractor’s own circumstances and the nature of the Contract role will of course be taken into account so it’s important that you get specific professional advice.

 Get in touch with your Dedicated Account Manager today if you have any questions, we are always delighted and available to help : 1800 5454 22